SSWConsulting/SSW.Rules.Content/rules/manage-urges/rule.md

 redirects: []
 ---

-Emails or conversations can sometimes trigger a poor reaction, leading to regrets.
+Emails or conversations can sometimes trigger negative emotional reactions leading to regrets.
 Managing your urges helps you overcome bad habits, avoid emotional outbursts, and make better decisions.

 <!--endintro-->